emirhanayhan/myRestAPI/README.md

+---
 **How to start in venv**

-I.open cmd in venv
+- open cmd in venv

-II.execute python manage.py runserver command in venv
+- execute python manage.py runserver command in venv

+---

 **How to run tests**

-I. open cmd
+- open cmd

-II. execute python manage.py test in command prompt
+- execute python manage.py test in command prompt

+---

 **How to start in docker**

-I.open cmd
+- open cmd

-II. execute docker run --publish 8000:8000 djangoapi
+- execute docker run --publish 8000:8000 djangoapi

+---

 **Swagger Docs**

 localhost:8000/docapi

+---

 **URLs**

-localhost:8000/api
+- localhost:8000/api

-localhost:8000/docapi
+- localhost:8000/docapi

+---

 **Get User List**